IMCN-UvA/joint-deep-brain-meeting/index.md

 - Rafal Bogacz, Oxford University, UK
 - Michael Frank, Brown University, Providence, USA
 - Paul Cisek, University of Montreal, Canada

+## <a names="orga"></a>Organizing committee

+- Pierre-Louis Bazin, University of Amsterdam
+- Birte Forstmann, University of Amsterdam
+- Bernadette van Wijk, Vrije Universiteit Amsterdam
+- Anneke Alkemade, University of Amsterdam
+- Steven Miletic, University of Amsterdam
+- Max Keuken, Univresity of Amsterdam

+We are grateful for the support of the [Amsterdam Brain and Cognition (ABC)](https://abc.uva.nl/).

 ## <a name="program"></a>Preliminary program